-Farmers across Kent and Sussex expected to protest at Dover today over changes to inheritance tax
+Farmers across Kent and Sussex protest at Dover over changes to inheritance tax

-Farmers are expected to protest at Dover today over changes to the way inheritance tax is being applied to rural landowners.
+Farmers have taken part in a protest at Dover over changes to the way inheritance tax is being applied to rural landowners.

 The government insists that the vast majority of farms would be unaffected by the changes.